 There are a few different districts and areas to stay within Bangkok and each has its own unique character, style, and attractions.
-Here are a few suggestions on where to go in Bangkok to find some of the best places to stay.
-Airbnb is also very popular in Bangkok, get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
-We have also written a guide on Where to Stay in Bangkok – A Complete Guide.
+Here are a few suggestions on where to stay in Bangkok for 2 nights to find some of the best places to stay.
+Airbnb is also very popular in Bangkok.

 How to Get Around Bangkok

 When you’re arranging your Bangkok itinerary, the sheer size of the city can make it seem like a daunting place to visit.
 Luckily though, there are plenty of fast, efficient and at times unusual methods of transport to get you around.

 From the main international airport or there are relatively inexpensive taxis available at arrivals, but by far the cheapest and the quickest route to the city itself is on the Airport Rail Link.

 This high speed overground rail system can take you to the city centre in around 25 minutes, where you can then connect easily to other parts of the city on the MRT Bangkok system.

 The extensive MRT system is a fantastic way to travel around the city, as it connects most of the major districts, it’s easy and cheap to use.
 The Skytrain connects the MRT to even more areas of Bangkok, providing an all-encompassing transport network for visitors.

 If you are looking for a more authentic Thai travel experience though, then you will find there are thousands of local Tuk-Tuk drivers looking for fares in the city.

 These colourful, three-wheeled vehicles can get you where the public transport can’t and usually, the drivers can even be hired for the entire day to get you around in style.
 Remember though, all prices are negotiable, so it pays to haggle.